Skip to main content

 We can’t do this alone.
 We need to hear from you to make sure this plan reflects what’s most important.
 Your input will help confirm key findings from our research so far and make sure the plan addresses the priorities that matter most to you.
 Check out the Climate Personas Infographic to learn about how extreme weather could impact different people in our community.

-• Subscribe to the County’s climate action newsletter to stay informed about this and similar initiatives!
+Sign up for the County’s climate action newsletter to stay informed about this project and similar initiatives!

 Grey County